aws/aws-cdk/packages/aws-cdk-lib/aws-apigateway/README.md

 ## APIGateway v2

 APIGateway v2 APIs are now moved to its own package named `aws-apigatewayv2`.
-The deprecated usage of APIGateway v2 APIs within this package has now been removed from the codebase.
-Previously, these APIs were marked deprecated but retained for backwards compatibility, including CloudFormation resources such as CfnApi.
+Previously, these APIs were marked deprecated but retained for backwards compatibility.
+The deprecated usage of APIGateway v2 APIs within this module `aws-apigateway` has now been removed from the codebase.

-The reason for the removal of these deprecated Constructs is that CloudFormation team is releasing AWS resources like `AWS::APIGateway::DomainNameV2` and this would cause compatibility issue with the deprecated `CfnDomainNameV2` resource defined in `apigatewayv2.ts` file.
+The reason for the removal of these deprecated Constructs is that CloudFormation team is releasing AWS resources like `AWS::APIGateway::DomainNameV2` and this would cause compatibility issue with the deprecated `CfnDomainNameV2` resource defined in `apigatewayv2.ts` file during the L1 generation.

 Move to using `aws-apigatewayv2` to get the latest APIs and updates.